Santiago Bernebeu Stadium

 Work began on the Santiago Bernebeu Stadium in 1944 with Real Madrid playing their first game on its hallowed turf three years later.

-Holidaymakers in the city can tour the Bernebeu stadium, climbing the main stand of the stadium as well as the Presidential Box.
+People can tour the Bernebeu stadium, climbing the main stand of the stadium as well as the Presidential Box.
 Football fans will then be able to walk around the pitchside area as well as getting to glimpse inside the player changing rooms and trophy exhibition.

 Visitors wishing to attend a game at the Bernebeu stadium during the season will be able to choose from its four levels of seating in its all-encompassing stands which stretch 45 metres into the sunburst Spanish sky.